mojtaba-esk/Moji-CMS-php/README.md

 - Supports multiple languages both for content and labels
 - Support multiple domains in such a way that several domains can be parkes on the same host and different content will show for each with dedicated template and all can be managed through one admin panel
 - Data Export and Import
+- Autonomous Cache system for database queries and templates

 ### Installation